How to Switch Banks Smoothly Without Any Hiccups

 Does your current bank no longer meet your needs?
 Whether it’s high fees, lack of ATMs, or poor customer service, make a list of the reasons you want to switch.

 This will help you decide on your top priorities when looking to change banks.
-To ensure your next bank works for you, take the time to do research and find one that hits the majority of your wish list.
+To ensure your next bank works for you, take the time to do research and find one that satisfies your wish list.

 Choosing a new bank can take time.
 Consider what’s important to you in a financial institution.

 For example, finding a place that has branches and ATMs near you may be at the top of your list.
-Other important considerations include competitive interest rates for checking and savings accounts, account fees, minimum deposits and balances, and so on.
+Other important considerations include competitive interest rates for a savings or checking account, account fees, minimum deposits and balances, and so on.

 Before switching banks, make sure your new one has the services that are at the top of your wish list.
 Read all of the fine print and look at all account options within a bank.
-Most banks offer multiple checking and saving account products.
+Most banks offer multiple savings and checking account products.
 Compare everything a bank has to offer to ensure you find the right fit for your situation.

 Research account fees and interest rates based on your average account balances.
 Look up the closest ATMs to both your home and work addresses, since you’ll likely need both.
 Check what complaints have been filed against the banks you are considering using the Consumer Financial Protection Bureau’s consumer complaint database.